How to Make A Chocolate Truffle Christmas Tree

 Let me tell you a little secret…

-Adding melted chocolate to the whipped cream cheese.
+Adding melted chocolate to whipped cream cheese for this Christmas truffle recipe.

 Dipping the Chocolate Balls

-I’ll be honest…I make a huge mess when I dip the chocolate balls into melted almond bark.
+Now, I’ll be honest…I make a huge mess when I dip the chocolate balls into melted almond bark. (part of the fun!)

-After some years of trying different methods, this is what works for me.
+After some years of trying different dipping methods, this is the easiest way that works for me.

-Plop a chocolate ball into the bowl of melted almond bark and swirl around till covered.
+Plop a chilled chocolate ball into a bowl of melted almond bark and swirl around with a fork till it is completely covered.

-Lift from the bowl with a fork and let the excess chocolate drip off.
+Lift from the bowl with your fork and let the excess chocolate drip off.

-Then, take a spatula and wipe anymore excess from the bottom.
+Then, take a spatula and wipe any excess dripping chocolate from the bottom of the fork.

-Dipping the chocolate balls in melted almond bark.
+Dipping the chocolate balls in melted almond bark for this Christmas truffle recipe.

 Chocolate dipped candy balls with drizzled vanilla almond bark.

-Give it a nice thick coat and, when cool, it actually looks like bark!
+Give it a nice thick coat of chocolate and, when cool, it actually looks like bark!

 Brushing melted chocolate onto a styrofoam cone.

-Press wooden toothpicks into the base of the cone.
-Place a candy ball onto the toothpick.
+Step #2 – Press a wooden toothpick into the base of the cone and place a candy ball onto the toothpick.

-Position the first row about 3/4″ up from the base and 1 1/2″ apart from each other.
+I positioned the first row of chocolates about 3/4″ up from the base and 1 1/2″ apart from each other.
+However, the actual placement of your toothpicks will depend on how wide your truffles are.

 Continue adding toothpicks and candy balls until you reach the top!